marykdb/maryk/core/documentation/properties/types/enum.md

 # Enum
-Contains an enumaration value.
-Is limited to one of the values in an enum
+Contains an enumeration value.
+The value is limited to one of the values in an enum.

 - Maryk Yaml Definition: `Enum`
 - Kotlin Definition: `EnumDefinition`